deadpixi/sam/README.rst

   remove all legacy code (TODO)
 - Compile with no warnings,
   with all warnings and `-pedantic` enabled on GCC in C99 mode (TODO)
-- Run with no Valgrind-detected leaks or errors (TODO)
+- Run with no Valgrind-detected leaks or errors (DONE)

 Stretch Goals
 -------------